Is sales and marketing in the same category at your business — destined to bicker, squabble, and storm off — when what you need is harmony?

 What do salespeople (really) think about the marketing team?

 Sales, too, is under pressure.
 The entire organization lives or dies by its sales team.
 Without revenue coming in, there are no paychecks.

-Vicky Nguyen is an account executive at IMPACT, and she’s worked in sales for years.
+I spoke to one sales pro who's been in the game for years.
 She says she’s never worked on a sales team that has collaborated with its marketing counterpart.
 Ever.
 Not once.

 Marketing, to her, didn’t touch sales at all.
 “Sometimes we’d hear about marketing campaigns or get random leads from a form fill or a download,” she says, “but, in my experience, they’ve always been terrible leads, so we didn’t really see the value on what marketing did.”

-He insists on actually bringing the teams together and forming a single team.
-Yes, Marcus favors a blended “revenue team” — the very structure and name of which acknowledges that both teams have a huge influence on the buyer experience.
+He insists on actually bringing the teams together and forming a single team; a blended “revenue team” — the very structure and name of which acknowledges that both teams have a huge influence on the buyer experience.